clairolzamcs/2-tiered-web-app-automation-terraform/README.md

-# Final Project: Two-Tier web application automation with Terraform
+# Two-Tier web application automation with Terraform

 ## Deployment Steps
 > **IMPORTANT:** Repeat these steps for each environment.